Quit Playing The Game You’ve Already Won

 Steve Jobs and Steve Wozniak co-founded Apple.
 We all know that.

-What many do not know is that there was a third co-founder.
+What many don’t know is that there was a third co-founder.
 His name was Ronald Wayne.
-The reason we do not know much about him is because he quit just two weeks after the company was formed.
-He then sold his 10 percent stake in Apple for a mere 800 dollars.
+The reason we don’t hear much about him is because he quit Apple just two weeks after the company was formed.
+He then sold his 10 percent stake in the company for a mere $800.
 Had he not sold…well, we know the story.

 But then consider his situation at the time.
-He had bills to pay and a family to support.
-Being around and working on an unproven product in a scrappy startup was not the ideal of stability, at least for him.
+He had a family to support and bills to pay.
+Working on an unproven product in a scrappy startup was not the ideal of stability, at least for him.

 When asked about “why he quit” decades later, he said that he made the best decision with the information he had at the time.

-And that was the right response.
-It had to be.
+And that is the right way to look at it.
+It must be.

-We can do Monday morning quarterbacking all day long but that is the right way to approach decision making in scenarios like these and many others we face in our lives.
+We can do Monday morning quarterbacking all day long but that is the right way to approach decision-making in many scenarios we face in life.

-On a tangentially different note, say you come into a windfall, planned or unplanned, and that windfall is enough to cover your living expenses.
-The windfall could be an outcome of a startup you had a stake in that IPOed at an unfathomable price.
+On a tangentially similar note, say you come into a windfall, planned or unplanned, and that windfall is big enough to cover your forever expenses.
+The windfall could be an outcome of a startup you had a stake in that IPOed at an unbelievable price.

 And if you are done, if you’ve won the game, why keep playing?
-Yes, more money would be nice but if that comes with risks that could make you go back to slaving, that is no good.
+Yes, more money would be nice but if that comes with the risk that could make you go back to slaving, that is no good.

-But if you want to make it literal bulletproof, I would shoot for a two percent rule.
-That is a target net worth goal of 50 times your annual living expenses.
-So, if you spend say $50,000 a year, you will need to save up to a $2.5 million portfolio.
+But the two percent rule means saving up to a target net worth of 50 times your annual living expenses.
+So, if you spend $50,000 a year, you’ll need to save up to a $2.5 million portfolio.

-That appears tough but doable assuming you are not starting from scratch and you have a reasonably long runway.
+That appears big but is doable assuming you have a reasonably long runway.

 The biggest hurdle though in trying to win this game is not numbers.
 It is you and me.
-Because as Morgan Housel, a writer and a storyteller par excellence says, the hardest and the most important financial skill is getting the goalpost to stop moving.
+Because as author Morgan Housel says, the hardest and the most important financial skill is getting the goalpost to stop moving.
 And that is a skill most cannot master.

 But if you can get that goalpost from not moving, you are done.
 Not done working but done working on somebody else’s terms.
 That is the essence of financial independence.

-• Blindly chasing returns without weighing risks is what’ll get you into a heap of trouble.
-Your life situation is unique to you.
-Your financial plan and the portfolio that feeds into that plan hence, should match that uniqueness.
-Just because your neighbor does some random thing with his savings does not mean you have to do it.
+• Blindly chasing more growth without weighing underlying risks is what gets us into trouble.
+Your life situation, your goals, your aspirations are unique to you.
+Your financial plan and the portfolio that feeds into that plan, hence, should match that uniqueness.
+Just because your neighbor does some random thing with his savings does not mean you need to follow him.

-• And your expenses are everything.
+• Your expenses dictate everything.
 Do not let them creep up more than they need to because that independence that you so desire might not ever come, no matter how much money you have.

 Thank you for your time.